 - Please pass pedestrians and cyclists slowly and take extra care when passing walkers with dogs or children.

 - Within the main Stanwick Lakes site, please keep to a walk at all times.

 - Follow the marked horse routes and keep to the grass to the side of the path where possible.

-- Close all gates behind you.
+- Be sure to close all gates behind you.

 - Wear a British Standard Approved riding hat at all times

-- Riders use the routes at their own risk – the Rockingham Forest Trust take no responsibility for injury to riders, horses or any third party involved in an accident with horses.
+- Riders use the routes at their own risk – Rockingham Forest Trust take no responsibility for injury to riders, horses or any third party involved in an accident with horses.